merrycheng/PHBS_BlockChain_2018-1/README.md

 As an incentive for users to share their hardware and connectivity, fees taken for uploading a new files or opening a 2PS smart contract (transactions) are distributed among these users sharing their resources according to the percentage shared compared to the whole network.
 Fees are calculated and redistributed automatically every 24h (UTC+0).

-During the launching period and over a period of 10 years, 10% of the total supply of the 2PS token will be released progressively with an increasing difficulty.
+After the launch of the 2PS platform and over a period of 10 years, 10% of the total supply of the 2PS token will be released progressively with an increasing difficulty.
 It is designed to give extra rewards and incentives for people sharing their resources at the beginning:

 <p align="center">
 <img align="100" img width="500" alt="incentives" src="https://github.com/Isotopist/PHBS_BlockChain_2018/blob/master/incentives.png?raw=true">